1j01/jspaint/README.md

   - Drag and drop onto dock icon on macOS
   - Drag and drop onto desktop shortcut
   - **Right Click > Open With** in file manager (macOS and Linux)
-    - On Windows, you can set up a registry file to add this option... more or less.
-I've made it generate a registry file, but you have to manually apply it, and it only adds it to **Show more options > Edit** in Windows 11.
+    - On Windows, you can manually paste the path to the executable into the Open With dialog, which you can find by right clicking the app in the taskbar, then right clicking the app's name, and selecting Properties.
+In the Shortcut tab, the Target field is the path to the executable.
+Once you open the app in this way, the app will show up in the Open With list, and if you select "Always", it will become the default app for that file type.
-  - Command line: `jspaint some/path/to/a/file.png`
+  - Command line: type `jspaint path/to/file.png` in the terminal
 - **File > Save** will save directly to the file
 - **File > Set As Wallpaper (Tiled)** and **File > Set As Wallpaper (Centered)**
 - On macOS, an icon representing the currently open file is shown in the titlebar.
 You can drag this icon into other applications, for example to include the image you're editing in an email.
 The icon is dimmed while there are unsaved changes.